 GETTING ALONG AND THE FOURTH ENERGY CENTER

 This is actually quite common, especially for women, interestingly.
-This is one reason women and some men quarrel with their friends, for example.
+This is one reason some people quarrel with their friends, for example.

-A complete nutritional balancing program helps a lot to develop this energy center and this part of the body.
-Improving health helps a lot.
-Sending the energy downward from your head to your feet with the Roy Masters exercise with my modification is wonderful to spin this center properly.
+A complete development program helps to expand and heal this energy center and this part of the body.
+Sending subtle energy downward from your head to your feet is also d wonderful to spin this center properly.

 Working in a real job of any kind also helps.
 Being a friend also helps.
 Living in a family situation instead of living alone helps, although any situation can be used to open the fourth energy center.
 Volunteering might help, too.